French household | members

 THE HOUSEHOLD AFTER WILLIAM’S DEATH

 After William died in May 1835, the Woods family settled the business of his French will and sold the property that he had bequeathed to them (The Kerry Evening Post of 26 September 1835 reported that ‘The produce of the sale of the late Earl of Devon’s plate, bijouterie, furniture, stud, &c., on the Place Vendome, at Paris, is expected to realise the enormous sum of £120,000.’).
 These affairs took two years to complete: ‘Le 3 juin 1837, un jugement de l’audience des criées adjugea aux sieur et dame Dalloz partie de la terre de Dreveil et le château de ce nom.
 Plus tard, les sieur et dame Dalloz se rendirent acquéreurs du surplus de l’immeuble.’
+In the summer of 1839 a spectacular fire raged at the home farm: 300 sheep were killed and ‘a vast quantity of valuable produce’ destroyed (Western Times, 13 July 1839).

 1. John Bellenden Ker survived his partner, William’s sister Anne who had died in Hampshire (England) in January 1835.
 He published An Essay on the Archaeology of Popular Phrases and Nursery Rhymes (1837 & 1840) before his own death in Hampshire in 1842.